 SCA.B aka Scanner Bracelet is a portable device in Grounded.
 That monitors the vital signs of your body like hunger stats, health, stamina, and other things.
 This device is a cutting-edge bio-monitoring bracelet system in a wristwatch form factor.
 It will also scan nearby threats and mark up new location markers that you explore.

 Dr. Wendell Tully has invented this scanner bracelet to monitor body gestures.
-It collects all the data by dipping into your bloodstream and also able to send and receive FM stereo signals.
+It collects all the data by dipping into your bloodstream and is also able to send and receive FM stereo signals.
 When you go to the science lab then you can also ask BURG.L about the watch.

-Where To Find (SCA.B) Scanner Bracelet In Grounded?
+Where To Find (SCA.B) Scanner Bracelet?

 For the SCA.B (Scanner Bracelet), go to the Oaktree then look for the U-shaped root that is half dipped into the water.
 The half part of this root is under the water of the lake.
 You can find the Scanner bracelet on this root’s top.